-Projects carried over from the 2017 Intended Use Plan retain the points they received under the criteria in effect at the time they initially applied.
-Carry-over projects in the fiscal year 2018 Intended Use Plan are not eligible to compete in the fiscal year 2019 Intended Use Plan unless reapplication is made by Feb.
-15, 2018.
+Projects carried over from the 2018 Intended Use Plan remain eligible for the 2019 fiscal year and retain the points they received under the criteria in effect at the time they initially applied.
+Carry-over projects in the fiscal year 2019 Intended Use Plan must reapply by February 15, 2019 in order to compete for eligible funding in the fiscal year 2020 Intended Use Plan.

-Potential applicants are strongly encouraged to contact the department prior to submitting an application; call 573-751-1192 or email fac@dnr.mo.gov
+Potential applicants are strongly encouraged to contact the Department prior to submitting an application; call 573-751-1192 or email fac@dnr.mo.gov